Parks and greenspaces

 - Current site of the Tam O'Shanter and Souter Johnny statues.

-- You can access the park from Botanic Road off Edge Lane Drive.
-There is a small car park on site.
+Access to the park is via Botanic Road off Edge Lane with a small car park on site.